A note on parametric resonance induced by a singular parameter modulation

-The stability diagrams for the pendulum with moving pivot are indeed straightforward to obtain for the pivot motion described by a triangular wave and by the approximated rectangular wave.
-In particular, the curves separating the stable and unstable regions in the stability diagram corresponding to the triangular wave are described by an explicit formula given in terms of elementary functions, see Section~\ref{sec:pivot-motion-given}.
-This is in striking contrast with the classical analysis for the pivot motion described by a cosine wave that heavily relies on various approximations and properties of special functions.
+Stability diagrams for the mathematical pendulum with the pivot motion described by the triangular wave and by the approximated rectangular wave are straightforward to obtain.
+In particular, the curves separating the stable and unstable regions in the stability diagram for the triangular wave are described by the explicit formula given in terms of elementary functions.
+This contrasts with the classical analysis for the pivot motion described by a cosine wave, that heavily relies on involved technical manipulations and various properties of special functions.

-Interestingly, in the case of the triangular wave the basic qualitative features of the stability diagrams are the same as for the classical case.
-Both stability diagrams have a stability region in the negative half-plane and close to the origin, compare Figure~\ref{fig:triangular-wave-plots} and Figure~\ref{fig:cosine-wave-plots}, which means that both pivot motions can stabilise the pendulum in the upright position.
-Furthermore, the classical subharmonic resonance close to $\alpha = \frac{1}{4}$ is present both for the triangular and the cosine wave, compare again Figure~\ref{fig:triangular-wave-plots} and Figure~\ref{fig:cosine-wave-plots}.

-The fact that the qualitative behaviour of the two systems is in this regard the same makes the triangular wave an ideal candidate for the presentation of the parametric resonance phenomenon in the case of pendulum with a moving pivot.
-The rigorous analysis for the triangular wave is much simpler and complete than in the classical case of the cosine wave, hence the phenomenon is not obscured by the necessary mathematical manipulations as in the classical case.
+Interestingly, basic qualitative features of the stability diagram for the~\emph{triangular wave} are the same as in the classical case of a cosine wave.
+Indeed, both stability diagrams have a stability region in the negative half-plane and close to the origin, compare Figure~\ref{fig:triangular-wave-plots} and Figure~\ref{fig:cosine-wave-plots}.
+Consequently, both pivot motions can stabilise the pendulum in the upright position.
+Furthermore, the classical subharmonic resonance region close to $\alpha = \frac{1}{4}$ is present in both stability diagrams, compare again Figure~\ref{fig:triangular-wave-plots} and Figure~\ref{fig:cosine-wave-plots}.
+Since the qualitative behaviour of the two systems is in this regard the same, and since the rigorous analysis for the triangular wave is much simpler and complete than in the classical case of the cosine wave, it seems that the triangular wave pivot motion is an ideal candidate for the instructive presentation of the parametric resonance phenomenon in the case of pendulum with a moving pivot.

-The approximated rectangular wave also leads to a stability region in the negative half-plane and close to the origin, compare Figure~\ref{fig:rectangular-wave-plots} and Figure~\ref{fig:cosine-wave-plots}, which means that even this pivot motion can stabilise the pendulum in the upright position.
-However, the counterpart of the classical subharmonic resonance close to $\alpha = \frac{1}{4}$ is in this case not present, which challenges the classical ``rule of thumb'' regarding the destabilisation inducing frequencies via the parametric resonance mechanism.
+The approximated \emph{rectangular wave} also leads to a stability region in the negative half-plane and close to the origin, compare Figure~\ref{fig:rectangular-wave-plots} and Figure~\ref{fig:cosine-wave-plots}, hence even this pivot motion can stabilise the pendulum in the upright position.
+However, the counterpart of the classical subharmonic resonance close to $\alpha = \frac{1}{4}$ is in this case \emph{not present}, which challenges the classical ``rule of thumb'' regarding the destabilisation inducing frequencies via the parametric resonance mechanism.